Olmedo Sáenz: New York Mets

 His tenure with the Dodgers ended when he filed for free agency on October 11, 2007.
 On February 12, 2008, Sáenz signed a minor league deal with the New York Mets and was invited to spring training.
 He failed to make the roster and retired.

+International career

 World Baseball Classic

 He played for Panama in the inaugural World Baseball Classic in 2006, and had two hits and one RBI in three games.

 Coaching career

 He was previously the hitting coach for the Great Falls Voyagers of the Pioneer League.

 Personal life

 Sáenz and his wife, Sylvia, have a son, Juan Carlos and daughter, Jaquelyn.
 He owns a ranch in his native Panama.